tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/geographicRDD.md

 ### Strong continuity assumptions

 The fact that the continuity assumptions are less likely to hold is of course also a major challenge.
 An RD design, in its continuity-based version, identifies a treatment effect by measuring a discontinuity in the outcome at the cutoff.
-Such a discontinuity can only be attributed to the treatment if treatment exposure or status is the only variable changing discontinuously at the threshold.
+Such a discontinuity can only be attributed to the treatment if treatment exposure or status is the _only_ variable changing _discontinuously_ at the threshold.
 If other relevant variables also change discontinuously at the cutoff, they become confounders and will create bias in our treatment effect estimates unless adequately adjusted for.

 #### Solutions

-Firstly, it is always useful to check for violations of the continuity assumptions by testing (preferably both graphically and formally) for discontinuities in the relevant predetermined covariates at the cutoff.
+Firstly, it is always useful to check for violations of the continuity assumptions by testing for discontinuities in the relevant predetermined covariates at the cutoff.
 Keele and Titiunik propose the following method to do this in a GRD context:

 1. Calculate the geographic distance between every observation in our sample.
 2. Match each treated observation $i$ to a _single_ control observation that is closest to it.